Ondo poll: INEC appeals to religious leaders on peaceful election, support

 Akeju said that it was imperative for the leaders to sensitise and educate their congregation to the need to avoid violence.

-He explained that INEC would continuously conduct a violence-free, fair, credible, conclusive, peaceful and acceptable election.
+He explained that INEC would continously conduct a violence-free, fair, credible, conclusive, peaceful and acceptable election.

 He pointed out that thuggery was not a job but a death warrant saying, “that is why we need our religious leaders’ support in order to talk to their people, especially the youth, to shun violence at all times.”